sweall1/engineering-thesis/README.md

 Project for a car workshops and other car services.
 Similar to booking.com or booksy.com, but it's made for a workshop owners and their customers.
-I will give more information, when project will be finished.
+I will give more information, when project is finished.